Sky Ride

-The Sky Ride was an attraction built for the Century of Progress 1933 World's Fair in Chicago, Illinois.
+The Sky Ride was an attraction built for the Century of Progress, the 1933 world's fair in Chicago, Illinois.
 It was a transporter bridge (with a design similar to an aerial tramway or gondola lift), designed by the bridge engineering firm Robinson & Steinman, that ferried people across the lagoon, Burnham Harbor, in the center of the fair.
 It was located near Northerly Island, but was demolished after the Fair, having carried 4.5 million passengers.
 The Sky Ride had a 1,850 ft span and two 628 ft tall towers, making it the most prominent structure at the fair.
 Suspended from the span, 215 ft above the ground, were rocket-shaped cars, each carrying 36 passengers.